Today's Articles

 *The birth of Opothleyahola is affirmed on this date in c.
 1778.
 He was a Native American, Muscogee Creek Indian chief, noted orator, and slave owner.

 Opothleyahola joined the Freemasons and accepted Christianity, becoming a Baptist.
 Later he tried to overturn the Treaty of Indian Springs but was forced to make a new treaty with the federal government in 1832.
 He was commissioned as a colonel and led forces against the remaining Lower Creek and the Seminole in the first two wars of the US against them.
-Despite his efforts, he and his people were among the Seminole and others forced to remove to Indian Territory in 1836, where they settled in the Unassigned Lands.
+Despite his efforts, he and his people were among the Seminole and others forced to be moved to Indian Territory in 1836, where they settled in the Unassigned Lands.
 During the American Civil War, Opothleyahola and Creek remained loyal to the federal government.
 On August 15, 1861, Opothleyahola contacted President Abraham Lincoln to request help for the loyalists.
 On September 10, they received a positive response, saying that the United States government would assist them.

 The letter directed Opothleyahola to move his people to Fort Row in Wilson County, Kansas, where they would receive asylum and aid.
 On November 15, Confederate Col. Douglas H. Cooper, a former US Indian Agent, led 1,400 men, including pro-Confederate Indians, northward; he intended to convince Opothleyahola and his followers to support the Confederacy or to "drive him and his party from the country."
 Believing Federal promises of assistance, Opothleyahola led his band (including Seminole under Halleck Tustenuggee) toward Kansas.
 Along the way, they had to fight three battles against their pursuers and lost many of their goods in their quick departure.